shradiphylleia/medic/README.md

 3. help find nearest hospitals and ambulance.

 guiding users through step-by-step first aid procedures and preparing you for any emergencies in the future(esp.
 CPR)

+# reference to self
+PWA: web application manifest:information to browser and offline experince served through service worker event-driven worker registered against an origin and a path